Topological vector lattice

-In mathematics, specifically in functional analysis and order theory, a topological vector lattice is a Hausdorff topological vector space (TVS) $X$ that has a partial order $\,\leq\,$ making it into vector lattice that is possesses a neighborhood base at the origin consisting of solid sets.
+In mathematics, specifically in functional analysis and order theory, a topological vector lattice is a Hausdorff topological vector space (TVS) $X$ that has a partial order $\,\leq\,$ making it into vector lattice that possesses a neighborhood base at the origin consisting of solid sets.

 Ordered vector lattices have important applications in spectral theory.

 Definition

 If $X$ is a vector lattice then by the vector lattice operations we mean the following maps: